marvcode/game-api-v1/mf-game-api-v1/README.md

 All functions begin with 'https://mf-game-api-v1.appspot.com/_ah/api/gameadmin/v1'.
 This group of API functions are used for administrative functions to support game play.
 Each function is detailed below:

 ####/create_user
-<b>Description:</b> This function is used to create a new user into the database for the first time.
+<b>Description:</b> This function is used to create a new user into the database for the first time.  <b> *NOTE: A username must begin with 2 lowercase characters, followed by 3 or more digits and can have no spaces.</b>*

 <b>Usage:</b> `https://mf-game-api-v1.appspot.com/_ah/api/gameadmin/v1/create_user?email=email&user_name=user_name`

 <b>Supported Methods:</b> `POST`